marrus-sh/Corpora/README.markdown

   date the same.

 > **Note:**
-> The format for dates is the usual ISO `YYYY-MM-DD`.
+> The format for dates is the usual I·S·O `YYYY-MM-DD`.
 > The month and day are optional, so `YYYY-MM` and `YYYY` are also
 >   allowed.